 Your local SEO is critical, even with Google My Business

 So, you should activate and maintain your My Business account, and make it awesome.
-But to get the most out your listings and to get good rankings, you must have your site in order as well.
+But to get the most out of your listings and to get good rankings, you must have your site in order as well.
 Optimize every part of it.
-Create local content for your chosen keyword and business location.
-Acquire quality local backlinks to build up a solid link profile.
+Create local content for your chosen keyword and business location and get quality local backlinks to build up a solid link profile.
 Ask customers to review your business onsite or on My Business.
 Make sure your listing is active and attractive.
-Dead profiles are no good.
+Inaccurate profiles are no good.

 Read more: The ultimate guide to small business SEO »